 Receivables and other assets with a term of up to one year were shown at face value, receivables and other assets with a term of more than one year were recognised in the year or less were translated at the average spot exchange rate pursuant to Section 256 a HGB.
-Insofar as there are indications for impairment, receivables and other assets are measured at lower fair market value.
+Insofar as there are indications for impairment, receivables and other assets are measured at lower fair market value

 The valuation of bank balances was based on the nominal value.
 The valuation of bank balances in foreign currency is based on the average spot exchange rate.
 Measurement of internal and external derivatives is made at market value.

-Assets that are not accessible to other creditors and may only be used to cover pension commitments or comparable long-term obligations (so-called plan assets) are recognised in the income statement at fair market value and are offset against these liabilities.
-Moreover, existing assets are shown on the DMG MORI AKTIENGESELLSCHAFT balance sheet.
-Reinsurance policies for pension obligations or claims from life assurance policies under plan assets are measured at the lower of cost or market and thus at fair value within the meaning of Section 255 (4) (4) HGB corresponding to the so-called actuarial reserves of the insurance policy specified in the business plan plus any existing credit from contribution refunds (so-called irrevocable distributed profit participation).
-This value is also consistent with the taxable asset value.
+Assets that are not accessible to all other creditors and are solely used to settle liabilities arising from pension obligations or similar long-term obligations ("plan assets") are measured at the settlement amount of the related pension liabilities (liability option).